A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Evaluating Performance via Simulation

 In a second step we use the structure of this VAR model to generate a time-varying VAR model.
 Specifically, we randomly assign to each of the nonzero parameters one of the sequences (a) - (g) in Figure \ref{fig_data_gen_8types}:

-If an edge is absent in the initial matrix, all entries of the parameter sequence are set to zero (panel (h) Figure \ref{fig_data_gen_8types}).
-Note that only the time-varying parameter functions (a-d) and (h) in Figure \ref{fig_data_gen_8types} are smooth functions of time.
+If an edge is absent in the initial matrix, all entries of the parameter sequence are set to zero (panel (h) in Figure \ref{fig_data_gen_8types}).
+Note that only the time-varying parameter functions (a - e) and (h) in Figure \ref{fig_data_gen_8types} are smooth functions of time.
 Therefore, the two methods presented in this paper are only consistent estimators for those types of time-varying parameters.
-They cannot be consistent estimators for the step-functions (f-g), however, we included them to investigate how closely the methods can approximate the step function as a function of $n$.
+They cannot be consistent estimators for the step-functions (f) and (g), however, we included them to investigate how closely the methods studied in this paper can approximate the step function as a function of $n$.

-The maximum parameter size of time-varying parameters is set to $\theta = .35$ (see Figure \ref{fig_data_gen_8types}).
-The noise is drawn from a multivariate Gaussian with variances $\sigma^2 = \sqrt{0.1}$ and all covariances being equal to zero.
-Hence the signal/noise ratio used in our setup is $\mathrm{S/N} = \frac{0.35}{0.1} = 3.5$.
-All intercepts are set to zero and the covariances between the noise processes assigned to each variable is zero.
+The maximum parameter size of time-varying parameters is set to $\theta = 0.35$ (see Figure \ref{fig_data_gen_8types}).
+The noise is drawn from a multivariate Gaussian with variances $\sigma^2 = \sqrt{0.10}$ and all covariances being equal to zero.
+Hence the signal/noise ratio used in our setup is $\mathrm{S/N} = \frac{0.35}{0.10} = 3.50$.
+All intercepts are set to zero and the covariances between the noise processes assigned to each variable are zero.

 Using these time-varying VAR model, we generate 12 independent time series with lengths $n = \{ 20, 30, 36, 69, 103, 155, 234, 352, 530, 798, 1201, 1808 \}$.
 We chose these values because they cover the large majority of scenarios applied researchers typically encounter.
 Each of these time-varying models covers the full time period $[0,1]$ and is parameterized by a $p \times p \times n$ parameter array $B_{i, j, t}$.
 For example, the $B_{1, 2, 310}$ indicates the cross-lagged effect from variable 2 on variable 1 at the 310th measurement point, which occurs then at time point $310/530 \approx 0.59$, if there are in total 530 measurements.
 Importantly, in this setting increasing $n$ does not mean that the time period between the first and the last measurement of the time series becomes larger.
 Instead, we mean by a larger $n$ that more evenly spaced measurements are available in the same time period.
 This means that the larger $n$, the smaller the time interval between two adjacent measurements.
 That is, the data density in the measured time period increases with $n$, which is required to consistently estimate time-varying parameters \citep{robinson1989nonparametric}.
 This makes sense intuitively: if the goal is to estimate the time-varying parameters of an individual in January, then one needs sufficient measurements in January, and it does not help to add additional measurements from February.